 Law and policy in Australia and South Australia

 All states and territories have law and/or policy related to advance care planning to support person-centred medical treatment decision-making and advance care directives.

-In South Australia, both statutory and common law advance care directives exist and are legally binding.
+In South Australia the Advance Care Directives Act 2013 applies.
+Both statutory and common law advance care directives exist and are legally binding.
 These can include a person’s values, preferences for future treatment (consent to, refusal of and/or withdrawal of treatment) and appointment of a substitute decision-maker.
 They should be completed and signed by a competent adult.
 Preferably, they should be stored and accessed via My Health Record.

 In South Australia, a person with decision-making capacity can:

 - complete an instructional and/or values advance care directive

 An advance care directive and the role of the substitute decision-maker comes into effect when the person loses decision-making capacity.

 A substitute decision-maker can make medical treatment decisions on behalf of a non-competent person.

 In South Australia, the substitute decision-maker can be:

 - chosen and appointed by the individual as a substitute decision-maker(s)